MahimaR0927/spotify-clustering-project/README.md

 └── plots/
     └── (generated plots saved here)
 ```
-## Prerequisites
-   - Download Python 3.x if not already installed.
-   - Install Jupyter (if not already): pip install jupyter

 ## How to run
+Download Python 3.x if not already installed.
+Install Jupyter (if not already): pip install jupyter

 1. Clone the repository:
    - git clone https://github.com/MahimaR0927/spotify-clustering-project.git